oracle-devrel/oci-arch-queue-demo/README.md

 This has currently only been proven with Java11, although in theory, it should also work with Java8 and as a Groovy solution.

 * The Vertx Stomp client needs to be downloaded into the folder ./vertx this can be done with the command *wget https://repo1.maven.org/maven2/io/vertx/vertx-stomp/3.2.1/vertx-stomp-3.2.1.jar*
-* The Lombok library also needs to be downloaded from https://projectlombok.org/download and added to the *./lombok* folder this can be done with the command *wget https://projectlombok.org/downloads/lombok.jar*